min2ha/ukwa-site/content/target/51261/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: European Union (Notification of Withdrawal) Bill: analysis of Lords' amendments

 This Commons Library briefing analyses the Lords’ new clauses on EU/EEA citizens in the UK and on a ‘meaningful vote’ at the end of the negotiations, for the Bill's return to the Commons.